majian55555/Curl_Maui/README.md

 - **Save Responses**: Save downloaded content (images, videos, or text) to your Downloads folder
 - **Config Persistence**: Automatically saves and restores your URL and header configurations
 - **Request Cancellation**: Cancel in-progress requests if needed
-- **Cross-Platform**: Supports Windows, and Mac Catalyst right now.
-But should be easy to add Android, and iOS
+- **Cross-Platform**: Supports Windows and macOS right now.
+But it should be easy to add Android and iOS

 ## Requirements